Nursing Education Forgivable Loan – Ph.D./DNP (NELP)

 The dates are important as the number of awards and recipients are dependent upon available funds

 You are eligible if all the following apply:

 - You are a current legal resident of Mississippi

 - You hold a current Mississippi nursing license

 - You are enrolled full-time or part-time

-- You have been fully admitted to either the University of Mississippi Medical Center (Ph.D. and/or DNP), University of Southern Mississippi (Ph.D. and/or DNP), William Carey University (Ph.D. only), Mississippi University for Women (DNP only) or Delta State University (DNP only).
+- You will be fully admitted to either the University of Mississippi Medical Center (Ph.D. and/or DNP), University of Southern Mississippi (Ph.D. and/or DNP), William Carey University (Ph.D. only), Mississippi University for Women (DNP only) or Delta State University (DNP only).
 View a complete list of eligible accredited Schools of Nursing.